r-dube/pickingflowers/lithuania.md

 Consequently, Telia is removing all Huawei equipment from its current 4G network and will not use Huawei in its 5G network \[6\], \[7\].

 ## Government asks citizens to stop using Huawei mobile phones
-In 2021, a Lithuanian government agency carried out some tests on mobile phones designed and manufactured in China \[8\].
+In 2021, a Lithuanian government agency conducted tests on mobile phones designed and manufactured in China \[8\].
-The agency found that one of Huawei's phones allowed users easy access to third-party app-stores known to host malicious applications.
+The agency found that one of Huawei's phones allowed users easy access to third-party app stores known to host malicious applications.
 As a result, the agency recommended that Lithuanian citizens refrain from using Huawei phones \[9\].

 ## Huawei's defense not credible
-Prior to banning "unreliable technologies" (including those from Huawei) from Lithuania's 5G network, the Lithuanian parliament considered the affect of a 2017 Chinese National Intelligence Law on Huawei.
+Before banning "unreliable technologies" (including those from Huawei) from Lithuania's 5G network, the Lithuanian parliament considered the effect of a 2017 Chinese National Intelligence Law on Huawei.
 This law "obliges all Chinese citizens and organizations to support the national intelligence services as requested without allowing for any possibility to refuse handing over data" \[10\].

-Huawei has stated that it would shutdown its operations rather than handover customer data to the Chinese government.
+Huawei has stated that it would shut down its operations rather than hand over customer data to the Chinese government.
-However, there is no legal way (in China) for Huawei to refuse cooperation with the Chinese govenment \[11\].
+However, there is no legal way (in China) for Huawei to refuse cooperation with the Chinese government \[11\].

-Finally, given that there is no real separation between the Chinese government and the Chinese judiciary and the close relationship between Huawei and the Communist party of China (that controls the Chinese government), it is difficult to take Huawei's assurances seriously.
+There is no real separation between the Chinese government and the Chinese judiciary.
+In addition, Huawei officials have a close relationship with the Communist Party of China (which controls the Chinese government).
+Thus, it is difficult to take Huawei's assurances on customer data seriously.

 ## References and notes
 \[1\]: List of mobile network operators of Europe.
 Wikipedia.
 Retrieved on October 20, 2021 (en.wikipedia.org/wiki/List_of_mobile_network_operators_of_Europe#Lithuania).